Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Evaluation

-\textit{Text Mining}: It considers a source code component as a collection of terms associated with frequencies, also known as \emph{Bag of Words} (BoW), used for vulnerability prediction \cite{6860243}.
+\tm: It considers a source code component as a collection of terms associated with frequencies, also known as \emph{Bag of Words} (BoW), used for vulnerability prediction \cite{6860243}.
 The source code is broken into a vector of code tokens, and the frequency of each token is then used as the features to build the vulnerability prediction model.
-Further improvements have been performed to significantly improve its performance, e.g., by pooling frequency values in different bins according to particular criteria to discretize BoW's features~\cite{6860243,10.5555/1643031.1643034}.
+Further improvements have been performed to significantly improve its performance, e.g., by pooling frequency values in different bins according to particular criteria to discretize BoW's features~\cite{6860243,10.5555/1643031.1643034,TheisenW20}.

-\textit{Imports and Function Calls}: The work of \emph{Neuhaus et al.}~\cite{Neuhaus+2007} is based on the observation that the vulnerable components tend to import and call a particular small set of functions.
+\im and \fc: The work of \emph{Neuhaus \etal}~\cite{Neuhaus+2007} is based on the observation that the vulnerable components tend to import and call a particular small set of functions.
 Thus, the features of this simple prediction model are the components’ imports and function calls.
-Following the suggested recommendations of \emph{FrameVPM}, we use imports and function calls as separate sets of features.
-It trains one model based on imports and another model based on function calls, thus implementing one model per set of features.
+Following the suggestions of \emph{FrameVPM}, we use imports and function calls as separate sets of features.
+We train one model based on \im and another based on \fc, thus implementing one model per set of features.

+\dev: The work of \emph{Zhou \etal}~\cite{zhou2019devign} emphasizes the use of graph neural network for vulnerability detection.
+With Abstract Syntax Tree (AST) as the backbone, \emph{Zhou \etal} proposed to convert components (vulnerable/non-vulnerable) as code property graphs which helps to solve the problem of information loss during learning.
+To perform component classification, (\ie graph-level classification), graph neural network models are trained which are composed of gated graph recurrent layer and convolutional layer, that enables to learn the vulnerable programming pattern.
+Since the authors' implementation of the approach is not available, we implemented \dev based on our understanding of~\cite{zhou2019devign} and made it publicly available\footnote{\rev{https://github.com/garghub/TROVON/tree/main/devign}}.